bobjacobsen/csc-exercises/CSC/GitBasics1/index.md

 Look at the hello.txt file.
 Both sets of edits are now present, so both developments have been (syntactically) merged.

-As merges get more complicated, the "--graph" option to <code>git log</code>
-can make it easier to understand how the code has evolved.
+As merges get more complicated, the "--graph" option to `git log` can make it easier to understand how the code has evolved.
 It shows branches and changes in a simple ASCII graph: